 By the time we got to the Newport launch site, the rain had moderated.
 Perfect!
-This turned out to be one of the best places we visited all day.
-The launch area is broad and wide and suitable to drop kayaks and canoes into the river.
-Just upstream of the launch point is a steep riffle bed that prevents upstream movement of any boats.
-Downstream, the river broadens and is reasonably deep until you hit the riffle structure you can see on the Google satellite picture of the downstream section.
-Since we were only doing a quick fishing recon of the site, we focused our attention to the area in the immediate vicinity of the launch.
+This was one of the best places we visited all day.
+The launch area is broad, wide, and suitable for dropping kayaks and canoes into the river.
+Just upstream of the launch point is a steep riffle bed that prevents the upstream movement of any boats.
+Downstream, the river broadens and is reasonably deep until you hit the riffle structure, which you can see on the Google satellite picture of the downstream section.
+Since we were only doing a quick fishing recon of the site, we focused our attention to the area near the launch.

-Normally, that strategy is a formula for failure as the area around the public access points experience the most pressure.
+Normally, that strategy is a formula for failure as the area around the public access points experiences the most pressure.
 On this day, there were plenty of nice smallies lurking just below the riffle bed as well as in the deeper section upstream.
 Chris was using spin gear; throwing small crank baits into the deep area just below the riffles.
 He stood in the same place for almost an hour and caught a decent number of 10 to 13 inch smallies.
-I moved upstream to fish the weed beds on the right side of the river using poppers and was successful in catching a few nice largemouth bass.
+I moved upstream to fish the weed beds on the right side of the river using poppers and successfully caught a few nice largemouth bass.

 I got a kick out of catching one sunfish and, as I retrieved it, a large bass followed it in and attacked it viciously at my feet.
-The sunfish was way too big to fit in the mouth of this thing but I guess the distress signals emitted proved to be far too compelling an attraction to the bass.
+The sunfish was way too big to fit in the mouth of this thing, but I guess the distress signals emitted proved to be far too compelling and attractive to the bass.
 I watched the fight for about 15 seconds at my feet before I broke up the brawl.
 Of course, that bass showed no interest in my popper as I quickly flipped it in front of him after I released the panfish.

 Chris reported that he moved around the downstream bend in the river and continued to have good luck on the shallow shelf that extended out from the bend into the deeper sections.